-You cannot claim both direct overhead/administrative costs and a negotiated or di minimis indirect cost rate.

-Research rates can only be used on National Endowment for the Arts Office of Research awards.
+- You cannot claim both direct overhead/administrative costs and the de minimis, or negotiated, indirect cost rate. - Research rates generally can only be used on National Endowment for the Arts Office of Research (ORA) awards.
+In some cases we may support research projects that aren't management by ORA, and may approve research rates.

-More information about indirect costs for a National Endowment for the Arts award can be found in the How to Manage Your NEA Award Handbook.
+More information about indirect costs for a National Endowment for the Arts award can be found in the How to Manage Your National Endowment for the Arts Award and eGMS Reach Handbook and the Indirect Cost Guide on the Arts Endowment's website.

-12.3.f Goods for resale.
+- 12.3.f Goods for resale (National Endowment for the Arts guidelines, §200.421(e)(3).
 Costs of goods for resale are unallowable.
-This includes the sale of concessions, promotional merchandise, or items purchased for sales, even if related to your programming.
+This includes the sale of concessions, promotional merchandise, including clothing, or items purchased for sale, even if related to your programming.
 It also includes any associated staffing or facilities costs.
-However, costs of items that are produced as part of the approved project activity (e.g. publishing books or exhibition catalogs, or making recordings or films) and that are incurred during the period of performance are allowable.
+However, costs of items that are produced as part of the approved project activity (e.g. publishing books or exhibition catalogs, or making recordings or films for distribution) and that are incurred during the period of performance are allowable. - 12.3.g Prohibited telecommunications and video surveillance services and equipment (§ 200.216 and .471) You may not buy or obtain, nor extend or renew a contract for, covered telecommunications and video surveillance services and equipment that is prohibited by P. L. 115-232, section 889.